a-random-michael/a-random-michael/README.md

  _Bachelor’s degree in Information And Communication Technology Engineering, (Computer and Electronic System engineering)._

 ## Currently learning ✏️
-- front-end development with nextjs with previous experience in HTML, CSS and JavaScript.
+- front-end development with nextjs on top of previous experience in HTML, CSS and JavaScript.

 ## Currently working on ✨
 - chiselStarter: simple bash script to initiate chisel projects.